The Ops Collective Story

 Bernadette Cruz

 She/Her.
-Sagitarius.
+Sagittarius.

 -